xyleme-sidekick/.github/README.md

 ### Integrating with Sidekick
 For Sidekick to successfully integrate your custom Kick, MadCap Xyleme must have a public URL to your deployed federated module (for example, ```https://example.com/assets/kicks.js```).
 This URL will be used to dynamically load your custom Kicks into Sidekick directly within the Xyleme platform.

+> [!IMPORTANT]
-  To provide MadCap Xyleme with your URL, please open a ticket with the [Customer Request Center](https://madcapsoftware.atlassian.net/servicedesk/customer/portal/6).
+> To provide MadCap Xyleme with your URL, please open a ticket with the [Customer Request Center](https://madcapsoftware.atlassian.net/servicedesk/customer/portal/6).

 ## Creating a custom Kick